daizutabi/ivory/docs/index.md

 Using Ivory, you can tackle both tracking and tuning workflow at one place.

-Another key feature of Ivory is its model design.
-You can write down all of your model structure and tracking/tuning process in one YAML file.
+Another key feature of Ivory is its workflow design.
+You can write down all of your workflow such as model structure or tracking/tuning process in one YAML file.
 It allows us to understand the whole process at a glance.

 ## Installation

-You can install Ivory by a `pip` command.
+Install Ivory using `pip`.

 ~~~bash terminal
 $ pip install ivory